Mutton Korma (Goat Korma)

 • Always marinate the mutton as this process helps to tenderize and enhance the flavor of the meat.
 The longer it rests the more succulent & tender it turns out.
 You can also marinate the previous night & refrigerate.
 Ensure it comes to room temperature before you begin to cook.

-• The fried onions is the star of any korma recipe, so always make them at home.
+• Fried onions is the star of any korma recipe, so prefer making them at home.
 You can also make it ahead and refrigerate in a glass jar.
 Avoid store bought fried onions fried in vanaspathi or vegetable margarine as it ruins the entire dish.

 Related Recipes